numerical-semigroups/Nuggets/README.md

 > [ [ 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 6, 6, 6, 6 ], [ 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9, 6 ], [ 20, 20, 20, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 20, 20, 20, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 20, 20, 20, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6, 6, 6, 6 ], [ 20, 20, 20, 9, 9, 9, 9, 9, 9, 6, 6, 6, 6, 6, 6 ], [ 20, 20, 20, 9, 9, 9, 9, 9, 9, 9, 9, 6, 6, 6 ], [ 20, 20, 20, 9, 9, 9, 9, 9, 9, 9, 9, 9, 9 ], [ 20, 20, 20, 20, 20, 20, 6, 6, 6, 6, 6 ], [ 20, 20, 20, 20, 20, 20, 9, 9, 6, 6 ] ]

-We can, for every possible choice, plot the number of boxes needed for each "realizable" amount of nuggets
+We can, for every possible choice, plot the number of boxes needed for each "realizable" amount of nuggets (thanks to [@nathancarter](https://nathancarter.github.io/) for showing how to do scatter plots)

 ```gap
 l:=[];;